Choe Sang-Hun: Early life

-Choe was born in Ulju County, Ulsan in southern South Korea.
+Choe was born in Ulju County, Ulsan, South Korea.
 He received a B.A. in Economics from Yeungnam University and a master's degree in interpretation and translation from the Hankuk University of Foreign Studies in Seoul.

 Career

 Choe began his journalism career as a political reporter at The Korea Herald, an English-language daily.
 He joined the Associated Press's Seoul Bureau in 1994 and covered natural disasters, North Korea and 1997 Asian financial crisis.